When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “I don’t care if you’re the Governor of California, I’m here to handle people in the admissions line as they arrive.
 You’ve got to move to the end of the line and wait your turn.”

 Now Officer Daniels was mad.
 She glared at Ms. Fintch and loudly demanded, “I want to talk to Mr. Connolly, who I understand is your supervisor.
 And I want to talk to him now.
 Or, I’ll arrest you for interfering with a police investigation and refusing to obey the lawful directions of a police officer.
 I will then put you in handcuffs and march you out to my police cruiser where you will sit locked in the back seat while I finish my business here.
-Then I’ll take you to the San Mateo County Women’s Jail where you’ll be put in confinement and held for arraignment in the San Mateo County Courthouse.
+Then I’ll take you to the San Mateo County Women’s Jail where you’ll be put in confinement and held for arraignment in the San Mateo County Criminal Court.
 Do you understand… now?”

 The kids in the line whooped and hollered and applauded and laughed.
 This was definitely the best entertainment any of them had ever seen in the attendance office.
 The most amused and delighted were the kids who were regulars there, those who were the particular targets of Ms. Fintch.
 She glared at them, which for once had no effect whatsoever.
 She turned back to Officer Daniels.